certh-ai-and-softeng-group/vuln_classification/README.md

 Special thanks to HuggingFace for providing the transformers libary

-Special thanks to Gensim for providing word embeddings models
+Special thanks to Gensim for providing word embedding models

-Special thanks to VUDENC - Vulnerability Detection with Deep Learning on a Natural Codebase for providing their dataset.
+Special thanks to VUDENC - Vulnerability Detection with Deep Learning on a Natural Codebase - for providing their dataset.
+For the dataset cite:

 ~~~
 @article{wartschinski2022vudenc,